MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-event-based-updates-windows-defender-antivirus.md

 You can also use Group Policy, PowerShell, or WMI to configure Windows Defender Antivirus to check for updates at startup even when it is not running.

-**Use Group Policy to download updates when Windows Defender Antivirus is not present:**
+### Use Group Policy to download updates when Windows Defender Antivirus is not present

 1. On your Group Policy management machine, open the [Group Policy Management Console](https://technet.microsoft.com/library/cc731212.aspx), right-click the Group Policy Object you want to configure and click **Edit**.